ZhianMai/Design-Pattern-in-Java/README.md

 ### 3.7 Null Object Pattern

-Null object pattern is like
+Null object pattern is like create a placeholder object for null, like a null node in binary tree.
+The null placeholder object contains specific property that makes it act like null, such as size 0, height 0, val 0, etc.

+Using the null object pattern can avoid extra check `if (obj == null)`.

+An excellent example: dummy head in linked list.